menu

 Demographics

-The overall education level of Dayton is somewhat higher than in the average US city of 21.84%: 25.25% of adults 25 and older in the town have at least a bachelor's degree.
+In terms of college education, Dayton is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 25.25% of adults 25 and older in the town have at least a bachelor's degree.

 The per capita income in Dayton in 2022 was $44,000, which is wealthy relative to Maine, and upper middle income relative to the rest of the US.
 This equates to an annual income of $176,000 for a family of four.